 Keep in mind that powder metal parts can be stronger than you think thanks to advanced sintering technology.
-Sintering may give you the level of strength you need while allowing you to take advantage of powder metallurgy’s many other advantages over machining.
+Sintering may give your part an acceptable level of strength while allowing you to take advantage of powder metallurgy’s many other advantages over machining.

 Powder metal, like cupcakes, is better when the batch is large.

 For short-run orders, you may be better off with conventional machining.
 A machined part only takes a few weeks total.
-It doesn’t take much effort to put a piece of bar stock in the CNC mill and start whittling away.
+It doesn’t take much effort to put a piece of bar stock in the CNC milling machine and start whittling away.

 But once you have a tool in place, that's when powder metallurgy suppliers begin to shine.
-It’s infinitely better than machining at producing a 10,000-part job, especially compared with a 10-part job.
+It’s infinitely better than high-volume-production CNC machining, which requires a lot of:

 7. Scrap Efficiency

-Powder metallurgy makes far more efficient use of its raw materials -- we’re talking 3% scrap rates vs. up to 50% in machining.
+Powder metallurgy makes far more efficient use of its raw materials -- we’re talking 3% scrap rates.
+Meanwhile, machining parts can result in 50% material waste.
 Because the powder metallurgy process is an additive one, your manufacturer only needs as much material as your design requires.

-While scrap materials from machining processes can be recycled, these operations still account for significant material costs, much of which is discarded.
+While machining scrap can be recycled, these operations still account for significant material costs, much of which is discarded.